If you are looking for a remote job, whether as your primary source of income or as a part-time gig, you’ve come to the right place

-No matter what your skillset or expertise is, you may be able to find something that fits your needs and profile.
+No matter your skill set or expertise, you will be able to find something that fits your needs and profile.

 Best Websites for Remote Jobs in Canada

-Some of the best websites to find remote jobs in Canada are:
+Some of the best websites to find remote work in Canada are:

 1. Indeed Canada

 Indeed Canada is easily considered Canada’s number one job platform.
 At any given time, there are thousands of postings for jobs in Canada.
-A casual search showed that there are over 4000 remote jobs currently available on Indeed Canada, and 250+ of them are just three days old.
+A casual search showed that over 4000 remote jobs are currently available on Indeed Canada, and 250+ of them are just three days old.

-You can start by uploading/building and managing your resume on Indeed, which allows you to apply for any available jobs easily.
+You can start by building, uploading, and managing your resume on Indeed, allowing you to easily apply for any available jobs.
 You can also be notified when a job that matches your profile is posted.
 Since it has a high job-posting frequency, your chances of finding the right remote employer on Indeed are high indeed.

 Flexjobs is a network dedicated to remote and work-from-home jobs (hence the name).
 They have thousands of listings across the globe for jobs specifically designed to be remote.
 Almost all jobs that you’ll find on the platform will be scam-free and from legit companies and organizations.

 But the catch is that Flexjobs is paid.
-Jobseekers need to pay for monthly, quarterly or yearly premium (US$14.95, US$29.95, and US$49.95 respectively) to apply for jobs and gain unlimited access to all the jobs posted with Flexjobs.
-It’s a BBB accredited site with an A+ rating and truly stellar customer reviews.
+Jobseekers need to pay monthly, quarterly or yearly premiums (US$14.95, US$29.95, and US$49.95, respectively) to apply for jobs and gain unlimited access to all the jobs posted with Flexjobs.
+It’s a BBB-accredited site with an A+ rating and truly stellar customer reviews.
 Most people find it worth the cost.

-Many of the jobs posted on the portal are old, and most of the first page jobs (the hottest jobs on this website) are for coders and developers.
-The spread of jobs seems relatively thin, and it might not be equally effective for people with another skillset.
+Many of the jobs posted on the portal are old, and most of the first-page jobs (the hottest jobs on this website) are for coders and developers.
+The spread of jobs seems relatively thin, and it might not be equally effective for people with other skill sets.